ncatlab/nlab-content/pages/9/4/2/4/4249/content.md

 The __[[kinetic energy]]__ of a system is the difference between its total energy and its mass (or rest energy).
 Thus the kinetic energy is the energy due to the motion of the system (or better, due to the relative motion of the system and the observer).

-When a system is thought of as the combination of several [[subsystem]]s, then its mass also may be broken into several pieces:
+When a system is thought of as the combination of several [[subsystem|subsystems]], then its mass also may be broken into several pieces:

 *  for each subsystem, its mass,
 *  for each subsystem, its kinetic energy due to relative motion of the subsystem,